Lakshya-Chauhan/Automatic-Chess.com-Cheats/README.md

-These are the cheats for chess.com in python made with use of pyautogui.
-(Caution : Don't use them repeatedly, You'll end up getting banned)

-Use 8 bit theme for board and the same 8 bit theme for the pieces and set the animation for pieces to 'fast' and set win celebration to 'none' and turn off highlighting moves.
-Also turn off pre-post game animation and also turn off special theme.

-For these cheats to work.

-Also open the chess.com window in chrome browser in left half of screen.
-It must occupy exactly half coordinates (it's easy to do in win 10 and 11).
-[Assuming your pc resolution to be 1920 x 1080 pixels]
+# **Chess.com "Cheats" in Python (Use with Caution!)**

+****Disclaimer**** : Using these scripts can get you banned from Chess.com.
+Use them responsibly or not at all.

+## **Instructions:**

+1. **Optimize Chess.com Interface:**

+* Set the theme to "8-bit" for both board and pieces.
+* Set piece animation to "fast" and win celebration to "none."
+* Disable highlighting moves, pre-game/post-game animations, and special themes.
+2. **Window Positioning:**

+* Open Chess.com in Chrome on the left half of your screen.
+* Ideally, the window should occupy exactly half the screen width (1920px resolution assumed).
+This is easily achieved on Windows 10/11.
+3. **Program Execution:**

-Don't move your mouse or scroll the board in process when the programm in running.
+* Important: Do not move your mouse or scroll the board while the program is running.

-If any of the following are not done the program will throw and error on move 1st or 2nd of yours.

-Also, the cheats will only work when You use them at the start of the game.
-If you are white then let it make the first move.
-If you are black then no matter if White had already moved or hasn't You can run the program it will work in both cases.

-After you win the program will automatically stop it's execution do to the error which would be caused due to change of screen to "You Win" or "Draw".
-(Also it's better to disable premoves for this program)

-Also you can use time.sleep() function to randomise the times in which the program will make moves to avoid the suspicion of cheating even further on chess.com.
-Or you can also make an inverse relation of time consumed by bot with the time consumed by opponent.
-Means the more time your opponent takes to move the faster you'll move.
+* Error Handling: Following these steps ensures the program runs smoothly.
+Errors might occur on your first or second move otherwise.
+4. **First Move Handling:**

+* White Pieces: Let the program make the first move.
+* Black Pieces: The program works regardless of whether White has moved.
+5. **Program Termination:**

+* The program automatically stops upon encountering a "You Win" or "Draw" screen (caused by the screen change).
+* Disabling premoves in Chess.com settings is recommended.
+6. **Randomized Move Timing (Optional):**

+* Use time.sleep() to introduce random delays between program moves, reducing suspicion.
+* Consider an inverse time relationship: Longer opponent moves lead to faster program moves.
+****Notes:****

+* This is not recommended as it disrupts fair play.
+* Chess.com has anti-cheating measures in place.
+**Additional Tips:**

+* Focus on improving your chess skills instead of using cheats.
+* There are plenty of resources available online and offline to help you learn and grow as a player.